timbrinson/FloraCatalog/docs/TASK_BACKLOG.md

 This document tracks planned features and technical improvements to ensure continuity across development sessions.

 ## High Priority
-- [ ] **Fix Core Filter Dropdowns:** Update ranks, status and infraspecific ranks used in grid filter to a list of actual valued from WCVP, plus extensions we haved beyond WCVP (e.g. Ranks Family and Cultivar, Status External, etc).
-These should be ordered logically with the primary values first and secondary values afterwards.
-Maybe they should be in groups.
-Document in the project, along with justification.
-- [ ] **Fix Lifeform Filter:** AI Studio shortend the long list of lifeformDescription filter values with []'annual', 'perennial', 'shrub', 'tree', 'epiphyte', 'geophyte', 'succulent', 'climber', 'bamboo', 'NULL'].
-The original list was based on what is actually in the Database.
-The shortened list only works for those exact strings which prevents filtering that will find the others.
-These are pretty generic but this makes a good point they could be simplified but still allow fuller expression by grouping subtypes and using multiple choice instead of listing all the values that include 'or'.
-Some of the terms used are also just descriptors of other terms, such as 'climbing'.
-- [ ] **Fix Climate Filter:** AI Studio capitalized climateDescription filter values and now they don't work.
-The DB is case sensetive and these values need to stay consistent.
-Add Documentation reminding the AI Studio agent to not modify the capitalization.

-## Medium Priority
+- [ ] **Stop Grid Flash:** When a column is filtered such that there are no rows, then when it is changed so rows show up again there is a grid refresh that moves it to it's default position, which breaks the context with what the user is doing.
+The grid should stay where it is located and the column filter drop down should still be shown, so the user can select another option.
 - [ ] **Optimize Filtering:** Review the rules used for dynamic filtering in dataService.ts, for different columns.
 Some use 'like', some use 'is', some use 'in', some convert to lower case, some capitalize the first letter, etc. Optimize which method to use for each column.
-- [ ] **Stop Grid Flash:** When a column is filtered such that there are no rows, then when it is changed so rows show up again there is a grid refresh that moves it to it's default position, which breaks the context with what the user is doing.
-The grid should stay where it is located and the column filter drop down should still be shown, so the user can select another option.
 - [ ] **Unselect All Columns:** In the Columns menu change the Select all to also Unselect all.
 - [ ] **Fix Genus Column for Family:** In the Family row leave the Genus blank.

+## Medium Priority
 - [ ] **How To Reset Cultivars:** As we start experimenting with adding Cultivars we will likely need to remove them and try something different.
 We need an easy way to reset the DB back to the state after WCVP was loaded and before we add non-WCVP plants, such as Cultivars.
 - [ ] **Cache Limits:** If we keep scrolling in the grid it will continue to load more and more plants.
 We should have a caching scheme that can expire earlier loaded plants at some point.
 If the user scrolls back to to the top it would recache those that expired so that from the user's perspective it is continuous.
 - [ ] **Fetch During Collapsed Tree View** When the grid is in tree view and it is collapsed to a partular level (1,2,3,etc.) where only a few plans are displayed then fetch more plants to ayt least fill the display and allow scrolling to fetch/load even more.